 The National Practitioner Data Bank (NPDB) is operated by the U.S. Department of Health and Human Services.
-The NPDB is a database that contains information submitted by hospitals, healthcare organizations and state licensing boards (including State Medical Boards) about physicians and other health care practitioners.
-The type of information that is found in the NPDB includes restrictions placed on clinical privileges for individual practitioners, actions taken against physicians’ licenses as well as medical malpractice payments, among other variables.
+The NPDB is a confidential database that contains information submitted by hospitals, healthcare organizations and state licensing boards (including State Medical Boards) about physicians and other health care practitioners.
+The type of information that is found in the NPDB includes restrictions placed on clinical privileges for individual practitioners, actions taken against physicians’ licenses, as well as medical malpractice payments, among other variables.

 Who Can Access the National Practitioner Data Bank’s Data?